The stakes have never been higher as each athlete gets two runs to land the single biggest trick in FMX.

-Each athlete will get two attempts to execute the best trick (or tricks) of their choice.
-An independent judging panel will score tricks in real-time based on the overall impression of the trick, which is defined as degree of difficulty, extension, length of hold, landing spot, landing execution, and height.
-Only the highest score of the two attempts will be counted for each athlete, and the athlete who achieves the highest scoring trick out of 10 will be the winner of the event.
+Each athlete will get two attempts to execute the best trick of their choice.
+Judges will score tricks in real-time based on the overall impression of the trick, which is defined as degree of difficulty, extension, length of hold, landing spot, landing execution, and height.
+Best of the two scores decides the winner.TICKETS